FunWithR/MonteCarlo/README.md

 The MonteCarlo Package
 ======================

-The MonteCarlo package allows to create simulation studies and to summarize their results in Latex tables quickly and easily.
+The MonteCarlo package allows to create simulation studies and to summarize their results in LaTeX tables quickly and easily.
 In the following, an example for the use of the MonteCarlo package is presented.
 In addition to that, there is a brief discussion of the more advanced features of the package.
 Further information is included in the package vignette.

 There are only two main functions in the package:

 1.  *MonteCarlo()* runs a simulation study for a user defined parameter grid.
 It handles the generation of loops over these parameter grid and parallelizes the computation on a user specified number of CPU units.

-2.  *MakeTable()* creates LaTex tables from the output of *MonteCarlo()*.
+2.  *MakeTable()* creates LaTeX tables from the output of *MonteCarlo()*.
 It stacks high dimensional output arrays into tables with a user specified ordering of rows and columns.

 To run a simulation study, the user has to nest both - the generation of a sample and the calculation of the desired statistics from this sample - in a single function.
 This function is passed to *MonteCarlo()*.
 No additional programming is required.